-High school transcripts or diplomas should be evaluated by the document by document evaluation method.
-Students with college credit or a degree from a college or university outside the United States must submit a course by course evaluation of the transcript.
+High school transcripts or diplomas should be evaluated by the document-by-document evaluation method.
+Students with college credit or a degree from a college or university outside the United States must submit a course-by-course evaluation of the transcript.
 Documents not in English need to be translated.
-Submit official scores from one of the following placement tests taken within the last 60 months: SAT, ACT, COMPASS, ACCUPLACER, or COMPANION.
+Submit official scores from one of the following placement tests: PSAT, SAT, ACT, Compass, ACCUPLACER, or Companion.

-If you are applying for or have an F1 student visa, supply the following additional documentation:

-If English is NOT your first language, and you are abroad, submit official score of the Test of English as a Foreign Language (TOEFL): A score of 500 or higher on the written test or a score of 173 or higher on the computerized version of TOEFL is required.
+If you are applying for or have an F1 student visa, supply the following additional documentation: If English is NOT your first language, and you are abroad, submit official score of the Test of English as a Foreign Language (TOEFL): A score of 500 or higher on the written test or a score of 173 or higher on the computerized version of TOEFL is required.
 The school institutional code for TOEFL is 6358.
 A valid SAT critical reading score of 460 or higher will be accepted in lieu of a TOEFL score.
 Submit original financial documentation as required by the U.S. government.
-The school estimates it will cost \$21,121 USD to study at WGTC for one academic year.
+The school estimates it will cost \$21,813 USD to study at WGTC for one academic year.
 One academic year equals two 16-week semesters and one 10- week semester.